Factors That Influence Food Choices

 Of course, it takes more than a few dollars in the pocket to decide to buy nutritious foods.
 But there is no question that money makes such food more accessible.

-Nonetheless, it’s important is to learn to purchase food that is as healthy as possible with the money we have.
+Nonetheless, it’s important is to learn to purchase food that is as nutritious as possible with the money we have.

 Availability and access